Tonic Trouble: Reception

-Conversely, Electronic Gaming Monthly blamed the Nintendo 64 for the visual shortcomings, criticized boss battles for their lack of difficulty, and saw the music as insignificant, while also calling the main character "annoying" and camera system "confusing".
+Conversely, Electronic Gaming Monthly blamed the Nintendo 64 for the visual shortcomings, criticized boss battles for their lack of difficulty, and saw the music as insignificant, while also calling the main character "annoying" and the camera system "confusing".
 Game Informer disliked the graphics and noted some camera problems.
 GamePro disparaged the "sparse textures" and "low-res and fuzzy" characters, whose voices were regarded as "forced".
 Their primary issue was with the controls for being incongruent with the camera.
 Johnny Liu of GameRevolution gave Ed the award for "Worst Video Game Character of 1999", citing an "awful performance in the equally bad game".
 He slighted the "inane" story and unrefined controls, agreeing with other critics on the "irritating" camera angles and "jumbled" visuals.
 VideoGames.coms Ben Stahl declared Tonic Trouble "a shining example of how not to do a platform game".
-He termed most of the colours of the environments as "an eyesore", the graphics as "simply horrible", and the level design as "bland and unoriginal".
-Disagreeing with GamePro, the soundtrack was rather interpreted as "cheesy" and of low production value.
-Stahl expressed disdain for the lack of sound effects, felt the gameplay was "downright lame", and also met hardship with the camera.
+He termed most of the colours of the environments "an eyesore", the graphics "simply horrible", and the level design "bland and unoriginal".
+Disagreeing with GamePro, the soundtrack was instead interpreted as "cheesy" and of low production value.
+Stahl expressed disdain for the lack of sound effects, felt the gameplay was "downright lame", and also had difficulty with the camera.
 Casamassina dubbed Tonic Trouble the S. S. Minnow to Rayman 2s Love Boat, observing the "generic feel" as its largest obstacle.
 Echoing Stahl, Casamassina found there to be too few sound effects.
-Reviewing the game on PC, Vincent Lopez of IGN compared the game to Rayman 2 like Casamassina, faulting Tonic Trouble for being too much like past platformers.
+Reviewing the game on PC, Vincent Lopez of IGN compared the game to Rayman 2 like Casamassina, faulting Tonic Trouble for being too similar to past platformers.
 The camera was subject to reproval for how it would inherently worsen the gameplay experience, adding to his dissatisfaction with the "wonky" controls.
 Jones derided the game's "shamelessly derivative" nature.
-Nintendo Power complained about certain areas where "hit detection" failed to give effect.
+Nintendo Power complained about certain areas where "hit detection" failed to take effect.